kapawlak/temp_lab_host/Courses/6/AL/lab0.md

 :::

 :::Exercise
 1. Provide a copy of the table you made, ensuring that all rows and columns are properly labelled and all data has appropriate units and sigfigs.
+You can do this by copying your table from Google Sheets to your Google Doc Lab Notebook.
 2. What is your average reaction time?
 :::
 ::::::